 Subchondral sclerosis is unlikely to fully reverse on imaging, but pain, function, and quality of life can often improve significantly with the right combination of lifestyle, medical, and, where appropriate, regenerative care.

 This article is for general informational and educational purposes only and is not a substitute for personalized medical advice.
-Always consult a qualified healthcare professional before making decisions about treatment.
+Always consult a qualified healthcare professional before considering stem cell therapy.